-Kristine Svinicki is an internationally recognized policy expert and innovator with over 30 years of public service at the state and federal levels.
-She has a demonstrated record of success gathering diverse coalitions to move solutions to our most complex energy and environmental challenges from concept to reality.
-A firm believer that diversity in all forms – thought, experience, perspective and background – is essential to pushing past outmoded paradigms, she shares the view that a committed, collaborative effort across all elements of the nuclear enterprise will be necessary for advanced nuclear technologies to occupy fully their essential role in creating a global energy future to elevate the standard of living of every human citizen.
+Kristine Svinicki is an internationally recognized policy expert and innovator with over 30 years of public service at the state and federal levels of government.
+A battle-tested leader, she has a demonstrated record of success gathering diverse coalitions to move solutions to our most complex energy, environmental, and security challenges from concept to reality.
+She is firmly convinced that diversity in all forms – thought, experience, perspective, and background – is essential to pushing past outmoded paradigms and creating a global energy future that can improve the standard of living of every human citizen.

 Appointed to her role by three successive United States presidents, Svinicki was the longest-serving member of the United States Nuclear Regulatory Commission (U.S. NRC) in the agency’s history, having stepped down as Chairman in early 2021.
 Prior to her appointment to the U.S. NRC, Svinicki served as an expert and policy advisor for over a decade to members of the United States Senate on subjects ranging from energy to national security.
 She previously managed nuclear research and development programs at the U.S. Department of Energy and worked as an energy analyst for the State of Wisconsin.